rileysmindcom/Assignments-CISC-191/Assignment 2.1.md

 ![2 1 Assignment_ 1 2 Salary and Tax Calculation](https://github.com/user-attachments/assets/622ef244-28f1-4426-afa0-b7403eadc3cb)

 ## Challenges Faced
-First I had to ensure the main program was linked to the TaxTableTools class because the tax tables took extra time to review.
-Then I solved it by adding a method that constructed the overload.
-I ran into some bugs where salary and rate tables experienced different lengths.
-Which may have gotten me error messages on the first tries, until I figured out the issue.
-My third challenge on my third attempt was remembering how many times to test multiple salaries, such as 10000, 50000, 50001, 100001, and -1, making sure those ranges were correct.
+First was to insure the program was attached to TaxTableTools class because tax tables took extra time to review.
+Then I added a method that constructed the overload.
+There were some bugs at the beginning where salary and rate tables experienced different lengths.
+Which, may have gotten me error messages on the first tries, until I figured out the issue.
+My third challenge overall was remembering how many times to test multiple salaries, such as 10000, 50000, 50001, 100001, and -1.
+In the output of the console that determines the amount of tax needed to pay.
+And, my fourth was making sure those ranges were correct.

 ## My Assignment Video